syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 # Data Cleaning

-After reviewing the dataset for common data quality issues — such as missing values, duplicate records, and inconsistent formatting — several adjustments were made.
+After an initial review of the dataset for common data quality issues (including missing values, duplicate records, and inconsistent formatting), the following systematic adjustments were performed:
-1. I have identified that some column titles consist of name of the crime and year, which is difficult to use for the analysis.
-I got the list of the unique titles and splitted them into "Crime Type" and "Year" columns using .melt, .split and lambda + pd.Series Python tools.
+1. The original structure contained column headers that mixed crime type and year (e.g., 'ASSAULT_2014').
+To facilitate time-series analysis, the dataset was transformed using the .melt() method.
+This moved all crime-year columns into rows, creating a new DataFrame with a single column for crime values.
-2. I have also excluded "POPULATION" rows from "Crime Type".
+2. The combined column (e.g., ASSAULT_2014) was then split into two distinct, usable features: 'Crime Type' and 'Year', utilizing Python's .split method combined with lambda and pd.Series.
-3. The null values vere filled with numberic "0" value using .fillna in order to have all numberic values in the same type of data.
+3. Rows with the non-crime metric 'POPULATION' in the 'Crime Type' column were explicitly excluded from the analysis.
-4. I have checked if dataset includes null values and the amount of such values using .notna method.
+4. All identified null (NaN) values in the crime volume column were systematically imputed (filled) with the numeric value 0 using the .fillna() method, ensuring data consistency for modelling.
-5. In the end, cleened dataframe was grouped by "Crime Type" and "Year".
+5. The cleaned and transformed DataFrame was then grouped by the final 'Crime Type' and 'Year' to create the time-series dataset used for all subsequent analysis and forecasting.

 #### Tools used:
 - .describe